ShreyaCtrl/JobHunter/README.md

 ## 👀 Description

-Jobsify is a mobile application that helps you find the perfect job for you.
+JobHunter is a mobile application that helps you find the perfect job for you.
 It is built using React Native and Expo.
-It uses the Github Jobs API to fetch jobs and display them in a list.
+It uses the Rapid API JSearch to fetch jobs and display them in a list.
 You can also search for jobs based on the location and the job title.
 You can also view the job description and apply for the job.

 ## 📝  Manifest: